 “When I won the All-Ireland, it dawned on me that it was still possible, no matter who told me I wasn’t going to be able to play.
 I kept going despite what they said.
 I did countless hours of physio and gym work, I trained six days a week throughout winter.
 If I wasn’t motivated to play or hadn’t the drive to succeed, I wouldn’t put in all the effort.
 I am a bit stubborn, no one will prove me wrong.”

 “I have phenomenal dedication, once I put my mind to something, I really go for it.
 I still have arthritis in my knee, so I take supplements every day and I’m on certain vitamins and have to eat certain foods.”

 Coping and overcoming injury takes nerves of steel, something that Niamh definitely possesses.
-And it didn’t go unnoticed, as this year she was appointed captain of the Waterford team.
+And it didn’t go unnoticed, as she was appointed captain of the Waterford team in 2019.

-“Last year, I had a great year, my management had great trust with me that I wasn’t going to work myself into the ground.
-I am captain of the Senior Camogie team this year and when I was told, I felt a bit of pressure straight away.
-I have completed a leadership course with the GPA and we are graduating at the end of the month.
-It has taught me that you don’t have to be the loudest to be a leader.”
+“Last year, I had a great year, my management had great trust in me that I wasn’t going to work myself into the ground.
+I captained the Senior Camogie team this year and when I was told, I felt a bit of pressure straight away.
+I completed a leadership course with the GPA and it taught me that you don’t have to be the loudest to be a leader.”

 Our manager said to me, “ I just want you to keep doing what you’re doing, be a voice for the girls that you are with.”
 Even if my game isn’t going well, my work rate will always be there and you can always work for the girl next to you.
 My game might not be the best but I will always go the extra mile for the teammate who is next to me.”